Disclaimer: Skyrim and all its characters, places, etc are the property of Bethesda.

 Being outside was way better than being inside.

-She felt blood leaking down her chin and neck, sinking into her mask.
+She felt blood leaking down her chin and neck, sinking into her clothing.
 She sprinted down the tunnel, hearing his enraged Shout behind her and then feeling an icy coolness envelope her body.
 Her outer cloak froze, the frost creeping quickly up the cloth.
 She ripped it off as she ran, skirting around the dark corners and hurling into walls.
 She ignored the warped metal door, amber eyes seeking the bright light of the courtyard.

 There was a loud bang and she was falling, bruised and bloody form sliding into the base of a broken stone pillar standing just outside.
 She rose quickly, starting to run but failing as an all too familiar hand whipped her around by the back of her leather chest piece.
 She was slammed into the pillar, arms striking out and legs kicking.